ITSpecialist111/ai_automation_suggester/README.md

 - Navigate to the [API Keys page](https://platform.openai.com/account/api-keys).
 - Click on **Create new secret key** and copy the key.
 - **Important**: Keep your API key secure and do not share it publicly.

 ---
+## Known Issues

+### 1. **Generic Suggestions on Initial Setup**

+After the initial setup of the integration, the suggester will create a new persistent notification in Home Assistant.
+The initial suggestions are a generic list; however, you can manually trigger new suggestions that will look at your specific entities (or wait for the schedule to run).

+You can manually trigger this by going to Developer Tools -> Actions -> AI Automation Suggester: Generate Suggestions -> Perform Action.

+---